 - Sell your current $350,000 home and put $150,000 of the proceeds toward the condo.
 The $150,000 becomes your down payment, and you’ll make monthly payments on the new loan.

 - Use a reverse mortgage purchase loan with $150,000 down.
-Then you get the benefits of a reverse mortgage for purchase — no monthly payment on a new home — and you have cash left over from the sale to cover healthcare, travel, and lifestyle expenses.
+Then you get the benefits of a reverse mortgage for purchase — no monthly payment on a new home; just taxes, insurance, and home maintenance costs — and you have cash left over from the sale to cover healthcare, travel, and lifestyle expenses.